 Iron Bridge, Shropshire

 Erected in 1779 over the River Severn, it was the world’s first iron bridge and became a UNESCO World Heritage site in 1986.
-A popular UK tourist attraction, Taziker Industrial were instructed to conserve the fabric of the bridge and prevent loss of historic materials, in accordance with conservation principles.
+A popular UK tourist attraction, Taziker was instructed to conserve the fabric of the bridge and prevent loss of historic materials, in accordance with conservation principles.

 Iron Bridge had suffered over the years and cracks were found in the structure.
 This was due to stresses in the ironwork dating from the original construction as well as ground movement in the area.
 An earthquake had also caused damage in the late 19th century.